dotnetCarpenter/small-ide/README.md

 **Supported API**

-`log` - write variable to the console
+`log` - write variables to the console

 `canvas` - the canvas element